rudra321/rudra321/README.md

 ### What I do at Raaz

-I own the product end-to-end — from the mobile app to the backend services to the call center infrastructure.
+I own the product end-to-end — from the mobile app to the backend services to the telephony system.

 <table>
 <tr>